Miguel-BSoares/Information-on-the-repository-and-author/README.md

 IMPORTANT TO READ: Naturally, the limit is not (unfortunately) the sky but rather my comprehension, creativity, experience and the research oportunities I have been given.

+DISCLAIMER: I will always run potentially wrapper software piece-by-piece so to check errors in every step and see how data behaves.
+None of these organisms are model organisms.